A climbing adventure in the Alava Bate Sanctuary

 “Get back on the rock,” I politely request.

-Jes: Actually happened was…
+Jes: What actually happened was…

 He yelled, “Get your fat ass off the rope!”
 Amazing choice in climbing partner I have made, I know.